SpaceFozzy/java-book-lender-with-unit-tests/Readme.md

 #A Java Book-Lending Application Project (With Tests)
-This project is a result of my work going through [Alex Taylor's tutorial series on Eclipse and Java](https://www.youtube.com/playlist?list=PLUGinutrSzN97XcdPgNUI3HB9Tjwvdl_r).
+This project is a result of my work going through [Mark Dexter's tutorial series on Eclipse and Java](https://www.youtube.com/playlist?list=PLUGinutrSzN97XcdPgNUI3HB9Tjwvdl_r).
 While I've done lots of web development work and obj c programming, this is the first time I've fired up Eclipse and tried to make something in Java.
 Also my first use of Test-Driven Development.

 #Things I'm Loving About Eclipse
 * Eclipse autocomplete!